flexatone/fetter/doc/articles/lreepr/lreepr.md

 # Guarantee a Locked & Reproducible Environment with Every Python Run

 <!--
-Use Fetter to continuously validate dependencies
+Continuous dependency validation with Fetter
 -->